 The Employee Retirement Income Security Act of 1974 (ERISA) is enacted.
 The Act requires participant disclosures, establishes vesting schedules, sets minimum funding rules, limits annual contributions and annual pension benefits, and requires that a joint and survivor annuity be provided to an employee who retires at

 35.9 million private-sector workers (46 percent of all private-sector workers) are covered by a pension plan.
-Dietrich & Associates is established to specialize in the funding of pension plans with group annuity contracts required to terminate pension plans and guarantee benefits to participants.
+Dietrich & Associates is established to specialize in utilizing group annuity contracts to fund the termination of pension plans and guarantee benefits to participants.

 39.5 million private-sector workers (43 percent of all private-sector workers) are covered by a pension plan.
 11.5 million private-sector workers are covered only by defined contribution plans.

 The Department of Labor issues interpretive bulletin 95-1 requiring pension plan sponsors to use only “safest available annuity providers” when using annuities to fund pension obligations and to utilize “independent experts” to analyze insurance companies to comply with their fiduciary obligations.